10 of the best National Landscapes in the UK

 Gower

-The first designated AONB in Britain, Gower AONB was awarded its protected status due to its diverse natural habitats including limestone cliffs, dune systems and golden, sandy beaches.
-Taking a walk along the Wales Coast Path will allow you to marvel at these landscapes and also give you the opportunity to stop at many of the charming villages in the AONB, including Rhossili, Llangennith and Oxwich.
+The first designated AONB in Britain, Gower National Landscape was awarded its protected status due to its diverse natural habitats including limestone cliffs, dune systems and golden, sandy beaches.
+Taking a walk along the Wales Coast Path will allow you to marvel at these landscapes and also give you the opportunity to stop at many of the charming villages in the area, including Rhossili, Llangennith and Oxwich.

 Gower is also home to some of Wales’ best beaches, perfect for a seaside holiday.
 Let your dog run free on Rhossili Beach, go paddleboarding at Oxwich Bay or soak up the scenery at Three Cliffs Bay.
-If you fancy a little more buzz, head just outside the AONB to thriving Swansea, with its array of museums, galleries, restaurants and shops.
+If you fancy a little more buzz, head just beyond the National Landscape to thriving Swansea, with its array of museums, galleries, restaurants and shops.

 Check out our Gower cottages